Scrappy Quilts

 This pattern is also from Quiltville.com, Thanks Bonnie!

 The blue bargello quilt was made as a class sample for a class.
-It was a fun class, and the ladies enjoyed the simple instructions and ease in putting this quilt together.
+(My quilt was made ALL from scraps by the way) It was a fun class, and the ladies enjoyed the simple instructions and ease in putting this quilt together.

 This quilt was quilted by Kathy in Nebraska, and I was quite pleased with her creativity with it.